Water Chemistry Water Chemistry — Can You Add Pool Stabilizer During the Day? Best Timing Tips

 Important Safety Reminders

-Never add stabilizer to a skimmer or through an automatic chlorinator.
-Always add it directly to the pool water with circulation running.
+Never pour loose granular stabilizer into a skimmer or through an automatic chlorinator — undissolved acid can damage equipment.
+Either add it directly to the pool with circulation running, or use the sock method (stabilizer contained in a sock in the skimmer basket), which keeps it from sitting against surfaces.
 Cyanuric acid is mildly acidic and can damage equipment if concentrated in small spaces.

-Also remember that stabilizer doesn't break down naturally - it only leaves your pool through water dilution (backwashing, splashing, draining).
+Also remember that stabilizer breaks down only very slowly, so for practical purposes it mainly leaves your pool through water dilution (backwashing, splashing, draining).
 Once you reach proper levels, you'll rarely need to add more unless you've drained significant water.

 Bottom Line on Timing